jeffgillan/metashape_hpc/README.md

 ## Launch Metashape GUI

-And then type the following to run the container.
+Type the following to run the container.
 This should launch the Agisoft GUI.

-`singularity exec agisoft-metashape:cudagl-20.04 /opt/metashape-pro/metashape.sh`
+`singularity exec agisoft-metashape_cudagl-20.04.sif /opt/metashape-pro/metashape.sh`

 <br/>
 <br/>

-If the .sif file is already in the HPC directory, you can launch the container with:
+Alternatively, you can launch the container with the following commands:

 ```
 singularity shell agisoft-metashape_cudagl-20.04.sif  ## get into the container shell